 LAY THEOLOGIAN: The lay theologian thinks about what they believe.
-They're enthusiastic about what they believe, and despite nothaving all the skills of one who is seminary trained, they seek to have a whole and coherent understanding of their faith.
+Despite not having all the skills of one who is seminary trained, they seek to have a whole and coherent understanding of their faith.
 The lay theologian critically evaluates their beliefs and doesn't simply hold them because they're the beliefs of friends, family, or tradition.

-Who Is a Theologian?
 MINISTERIAL OR PROFESSIONAL THEOLOGIAN: The ministerial theologian thinks about what they believe.
-They're enthusiastic about it, and as they're likely involved in pastoral and / or preaching ministry they're practically aware of the value of knowing what they believe so as to pass it onto others.
-Unlike the lay theologian, they have working knowledge of the biblical languages, the history of theological development, and can find their way around evaluating their own beliefs, the ministerial theologian also has a strong grasp of other competing theological beliefs.
-Control of the Contro 1 Who Is a Theologian?
+They are likely involved in pastoral and / or preaching ministry and are practically aware of the value of knowing what they believe so as to pass it onto others.
+Unlike the lay theologian, they have a working knowledge of the biblical languages, the history of theological development, and can find their way around commentaries, lexicons, journals, etc. More than simply critically evaluating their own beliefs, the ministerial theologian also has a strong grasp of other competing theological beliefs.

 ACADEMIC THEOLOGIAN: The academic theologian thinks about what they believe and beliefs in general.
-However, their study often remains in the realm of thinking, that is extreme reflection and speculation.
+However, their study often remains in the realm of ideas, that is extreme reflection and speculation.
 The academic theologian's work is often directed predominately to other academic theologians.
-I Who Is a Theologian?

 "Theology is for everyone.
 Indeed, everyone needs to be a theologian.
 In reality, everyone is a theologian-of one sort or another.
 And therein lies the problem.
 There is nothing wrong with being an amateur theologian or a professional theologian, but there is everything wrong with being an ignorant or sloppy theologian."

-Charles Ryrie, Basic Theology (Wheaton, IL: 1986),9
+Charles Ryrie, Basic Theology (Wheaton, IL: 1986), 9